Royal Palace of Brussels: Palace of Coudenberg

 The first building on the Coudenberg hill was constructed between the second half of the 11th and first half of the 12th century.
 At that time, it probably looked like a fortified castle forming a part of the city's fortifications.
-It was the home of the Dukes of Brabant who also resided in the nearby city of Leuven and in the Castle of Tervuren.
-In the following centuries, it was rebuilt, extended, and improved, in line with the increased prestige of the Dukes of Brabant and their successors; the Dukes of Burgundy, the Emperor Charles V, the Archduke Albert of Austria and Infanta Isabel of Spain and successive Governors of the Habsburg Netherlands.
+It was the home of the Dukes of Brabant, who also resided in the nearby city of Leuven and in Tervuren Castle.
+In the following centuries, it was rebuilt, extended, and improved, in line with the increased prestige of the Dukes of Brabant and their successors: the Dukes of Burgundy, Charles V, Holy Roman Emperor, Albert VII, Archduke of Austria and Infanta Isabella Clara Eugenia of Spain, as well as successive Governors of the Habsburg Netherlands.

 The Aula Magna, a gigantic room for royal receptions and other pageantry, was built for Philip the Good in the 15th century.
-The first regular meetings of the States-General, composed of delegates from the middle class, clergy and nobility of the Burgundian Netherlands, were held there in 1465.
-It was in this room that in 1515 Margaret of Austria formally relinquished her regency over the Low Countries to Charles von Habsburg, and the future Emperor Charles V became the Duke of Burgundy.
-It was also in this same room that, 40 years later, Charles V abdicated in favour of his son, Philip II of Spain.
+The first regular meetings of the States General, composed of delegates from the middle class, clergy and nobility of the Burgundian Netherlands, were held there in 1465.
+It was in this room that, in 1515, Duchess Margaret of Austria formally relinquished her regency over the Habsburg Netherlands to Charles of Habsburg.
+It was also in this same room that, in 1555, Charles V abdicated in favour of his son, King Philip II of Spain.

 This impressive complex suffered several fires over the centuries.
 In 1679, a fire destroyed part of the roof.
 A large fire that broke out on 3 February 1731 almost completely destroyed the building.
 Only the court chapel and the walls of the Aula Magna were somewhat spared.
 The ruins only disappeared when the district was redeveloped after 1775.
 At that time the urban axes of the present-day Brussels Park were laid out.
 The Place Royale/Koningsplein was built on top of the ruined palace.
 Excavations of the site by different archaeological organisations have unearthed various remains of different parts of the palace as well as the surrounding town.
 The monumental vaults remaining under the square and its surrounding buildings can be visited.